Kiarra39/Follow-along-project1/README.md

 Create a GET /cart route that retrieves the user's cart, fetches product details, and returns the data.
 Use jwtVerify middleware for authentication.

+## Milestone 19
+Cart UI: Created a cart page to display products .
+Fetch Cart Details: Fetched user's cart data from the backend and displayed items dynamically.